ChungKiet/ses-algo/README.md

-Proudest uselessness I created back in college days, of which I spent most of them sleeping and slacking off.
+Proudest uselessness I created back in college days, when I spent most of the time sleeping and slacking off.